hashicorp/consul/website/source/docs/agent/http/agent.html.markdown

 Optionally, a `ServiceID` can be provided to associate the registered check with an existing service provided by the agent.

+This endpoint supports [ACL tokens](/docs/internals/acl.html).
+If the query string includes a `?token=<token-id>`, the registration will use the provided token to authorize the request.
+The token is also persisted in the agent's local configuration to enable periodic [anti-entropy](/docs/internal/anti-entropy.html) syncs and seamless agent restarts.

 The return code is 200 on success.

 ### <a name="agent_check_deregister"></a> /v1/agent/check/deregister/\<checkId\>